fmotalleb/junction/README.md

 # Junction

-**Junction** is a lightweight proxy server designed for efficient HTTP and HTTPS traffic routing.
-It supports SOCKS5 proxies and dynamically generates SSL certificates to ensure secure communication.
-Junction is particularly useful in environments where using SOCKS proxies is almost impossible, providing an elegant solution for complex proxy configurations.
+**Junction** is a lightweight reverse proxy optimized for efficient TCP and TLS traffic routing.
+It inspects protocol-level metadata (such as SNI in TLS) to forward encrypted connections to the appropriate backend, without decrypting the traffic.
+Junction supports both SOCKS5 and SSH proxy protocols (and chaining them), making it ideal for complex egress scenarios where transparent, performant routing is required.

 ---